de4a-eu/de4a/README.md

 phase4.debug.http=
 # (boolean) - enable or disable debug logging for incoming AS4 transmissions.
 The default value is false.
 phase4.debug.incoming=
-# (string) (since v2.0.0-rc3) - an optional absolute directory path where the incoming AS4 messages should be dumped to.
+# (string) - an optional absolute directory path where the incoming AS4 messages should be dumped to.
 Disabled by default.
 phase4.dump.incoming.path=
-# (string) (since v2.0.0-rc3) - an optional absolute directory path where the outgoing AS4 messages should be dumped to.
+# (string) - an optional absolute directory path where the outgoing AS4 messages should be dumped to.
 Disabled by default.
 phase4.dump.outgoing.path=
-# (string) (since v2.0.0-rc3) - the from party ID to be used for outgoing messages.
+# (string) - the from party ID to be used for outgoing messages.
 Previous versions need to use toop.mem.as4.tc.partyid - starting from RC3 this property is still used as a fallback)
 phase4.send.fromparty.id=egovlab
-# (string) (since 2.0.2) - the AS4 To/PartyId/@type value.
+# (string) - the AS4 To/PartyId/@type value.
 E.g. urn:oasis:names:tc:ebcore:partyid-type:unregistered
 phase4.send.toparty.id.type=urn:oasis:names:tc:ebcore:partyid-type:unregistered
 # (string) to party ID to be used for outgoing messages.
 Configure it in case of using Domibus without dynamic participant discovery or in the phase4 side in a mixed AS4 implementations phase4<->Domibus
 phase4.send.toparty.id=
-# (string) (since 2.0.2) - the AS4 From/PartyId/@type value.
+# (string) - the AS4 From/PartyId/@type value.
 E.g. urn:oasis:names:tc:ebcore:partyid-type:unregistered
 phase4.send.fromparty.id.type=urn:oasis:names:tc:ebcore:partyid-type:unregistered
 # (string) - an optional folder, where sent responses should be stored.
 If this property is not provided, they are not stored
 phase4.send.response.folder=